ipfs/devgrants/open-grants/open-proposal-open-registry.md

 # Additional Information

 We're part of Akash Community Awards Board (CAB).
-A proposal for $100k USD in AKT has already been approved and is staged for OpenRegistry.
-This fund gets disbursed for OpenRegistry in Milestones.

-**Details:**
+Following are the details of grant funds we have received so far:

 | Organization | Amount                            | Received |
 | ---- |-----------------------------------| -- |